 How to Build a Fireplace

 Have you ever wanted to know how to build a fireplace?
-That is what I need to know about 5 years ago when we built our first fireplace.
+That is what I needed to know about 5 years ago when we built our first fireplace.
 We have now built two in our home, one very different from the other.
 We have a more formal one in our living room, and have just built this more rustic one for our family room.

 Both this fireplace and the first one we built are made for electric inserts, not for wood burning or gas fireplace inserts.
 There are so many realistic electric fireplace inserts available these days.
 They are a fraction of the cost of gas, which made it possible in our budget!